+855 (0) 86 665 567

 Level of experience: Beginner

 Need to know: The route can be extended up to 50km.
-No Angkor pass needed.
+No Angkor pass is needed.

 Phnom Kulen